 - Interval Data: provide equal differences.

-- Ratio Data: include a meaningful zero point (usually means total absence of underlying property), and each number can be understood as ratio.
+- Ratio Data: include a meaningful zero point (usually means total absence of underlying property), and each number can be understood as a ratio.

 - Categorical Data: qualitative data (such as opinions)